Royals maintain wild card hopes with 8-2 win over White Sox (Sep 23, 2017) | FOX Sports

 Royals maintain wild card hopes with 8-2 win over White Sox (Sep 23, 2017)

+CHICAGO (AP) Kansas City has eight games left and almost no margin for error.

-CHICAGO (AP) Alex Gordon homered, Whit Merrifield drove in three runs and Danny Duffy pitched into the seventh inning to lead the Royals to an 8-2 victory over the Chicago White Sox on Saturday night, keeping Kansas City’s slim playoff hopes alive.
+Alex Gordon homered, Whit Merrifield drove in three runs and Danny Duffy pitched into the seventh inning to lead the Royals over the Chicago White Sox 8-2 on Saturday night, keeping Kansas City’s slim playoff hopes alive.

 Salvador Perez went 2 for 4 with a pair of run-scoring doubles.

-With eight games remaining, the Royals trail Minnesota by 4 1/2 games for the second AL wild card.
+Kansas City is 4 1/2 games behind Minnesota for the second AL wild card, tied with the Los Angeles Angels and Texas.

+”We just got to win,” manager Ned Yost said. ”We just have to keep playing good, find ways to win ballgames and play it out to the end.”

+Minnesota has three games at AL power Cleveland in a series that starts Tuesday.

+”Crazier things have happened in this game,” Duffy said. ”We just want to continue to try and finish strong and worry about next year when next year comes.”

-Duffy (9-9) allowed two runs on eight hits in six-plus innings for his first win since Aug.
+Duffy (9-9) allowed two runs and eight hits in six-plus innings for his first win since Aug.
 22.

 Jose Abreu went 1 for 4 and drove in two runs to reach the 100-RBI mark for the fourth straight season.
-The Chicago slugger is just the third major leaguer to begin his career with four straight seasons of at least 25 homers and 100 RBIs.
-Joe DiMaggio and Albert Pujols are the others.
+The Chicago slugger is just the third major leaguer to begin his career with four straight seasons of at least 25 homers and 100 RBIs after Joe DiMaggio and Albert Pujols.

+”Honestly, I don’t feel as happy as I want to because we lost,” Abreu said through a translator. ”But personally, it feels good to get this goal accomplished.”

 Tim Anderson went 1 for 4 to extend his career-best hitting streak to 14 games.

-Dylan Covey (0-7) allowed three runs on five hits in six innings.
-The right-hander still is looking for his first major-league win after 17 appearances (11 starts).
+Dylan Covey (0-7) allowed three runs and five hits in six innings.
+He is seeking his first major league win after 11 starts and six relief appearances.

+”I felt like I was maybe pitching from behind in counts too much,” Covey said, ”but there were a lot of positive things, too, to carry over into my next start.”

 Chicago took the lead on Abreu’s RBI single in the first.